ContrastingSounds/compile-report-pack/README.md

-# fast-hub
+# compile-report-pack
-Simple Looker Action Hub using Python + FastAPI.
+Single-action Looker Action Hub using Python + FastAPI.
 Includes SendGrid for emails.

 # SDK credentials must be configured as environment variables
 NOTE: This project assumes that you have set SDK credentials as environment variables.